- On baby’s brain development.

 - mixed operations in one equation (addition and subtraction, division and multiplication) e.g. 16:2 x 5 =40

 - three-step equations e.g. 93 – 33 – 33 = 33

 - four-step equations e.g..
 8 + 10 + 12 + 14 = 44

 - multi-step equations e.g..
 5 + 5 + 5 + 5 + 5 + 5=30, including mixed equations e.g. 60 – 10 + 20 – 5 =65

 - problem solving – a child chooses the correct answer from the two answers given (if he/ she is willing to do so).

 We are still doing the first part of the Doman method regarding math which means focusing on red dots only in view of the fact that our baby is still really little.
 Our math programme is not so intensive as before (6 sessions introducing numbers + 3 sessions with equations) and that is why we can combine maths with reading.
-A piece of advice I can give you at this point is not to start with one and add new ones gradually.
+A piece of advice I can give you at this point is to start with just one program by Doman and add new ones gradually.
 We started with math but Doman recommends starting with reading.

 Math with a 10-month-old baby